-Sue Allor is currently serving her first term in the Michigan House of Representatives where she is a leader in the budgeting process as a member of the Appropriations Committee.
+Sue Allor is currently serving her second term in the Michigan House of Representatives where she is a leader in the budgeting process as a member of the Appropriations Committee.

 As a Cheboygan County Commissioner, she served on a variety of committees and boards including Cheboygan County Finance, Millage Appropriation, and Board Appointments and Procedures Committees, Area Agency on Aging, North Country Community Mental Health, District Health Department #4, Local Emergency Planning Committee, Northern Michigan County Association, and the Northeast Michigan Council of Service Associations (NEMCSA).

 Over the years, Sue was involved at her children's schools as a volunteer coach and mentor.
 Additionally, she was active in parent-teacher organizations, booster groups and steering committees.